Delectable Orange Pound Cake (with Orange Glaze)

 Enter your email below and we'll send it to your inbox.
 Plus get our best recipes every week!

-Today I have the perfect recipe for those of you already suffering through enjoying summer temps…as well as for those of you wistfully longing for warmer weather.
-These Orange Pound Cake mini loaves are bursting with sunshine-y flavor, thanks to fresh squeezed orange juice, gorgeous flecks of orange zest, a soaking of orange-infused simple syrup, and a sweet and orangey glaze.
+Today's Orange Pound Cake is bursting with sunshine-y flavor, thanks to fresh squeezed orange juice, gorgeous flecks of orange zest, a soaking of orange-infused simple syrup, and a sweet and orangey glaze.
+And while I typically make them as mini loaves (perfect for sharing!), this recipe will work as full-sized loaves or a bundt cake as well.

-Don't they just look happy?
+Don't these little pound cakes just look happy?
 Take it from me…they taste happy, too.

 Ingredients